FoxGeoff/SportsStore/README.md

 ### Fix using Signals and Dependency Injection with Standalone Components

 1. Ref: Listing 5.14.
 The contents of the model.module.ts file in the src/app/model folder

+### Listing 5.20.
+Adding elements in the store.component.html file in the src/app/store folder